magbw/web_scraping_workshop/content/3-APIs.md

 Put it all together and paste it into your webbrowser to display the data.
 * **API request** https://explorer.natureserve.org/api/data/taxon/ELEMENT_GLOBAL.2.100661

 If you open the API request in firefox, it displays nicely, and there is a save button to download it.
+This will work for a one off, but difficult for multiple API requests.

 {% include figure.html img="SaveAPIfirefox.png" alt="JSON formatted in firefox" caption="NatureServe JSON data formatted in FireFox" width="75%" %}

+Add python code to import saved json file.

 You can install the <a href="https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh" target="_blank">json viewer extension </a> so that it is displayed nicely.